-Earn Your MSW Degree in One Year
+Earn Your MSW Degree in 20 Months With Advanced Standing Program

 Master of Social Work Curriculum

-The MSW program is also delivered in an on-campus format with regular meeting sessions at our main campus in Fairfield, CT.
+The MSW program is also delivered in an on-campus format with regular meeting sessions at our main campus in Fairfield, Conn.
 On-campus coursework is available in a part-time or full-time format.
 Please visit us here to learn more.

 Community Practice Social Worker Careers

 - Social Work Educator

 - Social Work Researcher